Lebo-Madikane/low-level-programming/2-function/README.md

 2 - A C program to find the ASCII value of a character entered by user.

 3 - A C program to find quotient and remainder of two integers.

+4 - A C program to find the sizes of different data type variables.